Table of Contents

 Hit up Ridgeline for a BMX pump track feel

 The most popular trail in DuPont is called Ridgeline.
 In a nutshell, it’s a well-bermed downhill trail that flows like a dream.
 Filled with tons of humps and jumps, you can choose to get sendy with air time or keep both tires on the ground.
-Insanely fun to ride, Ridgeline often feels like you’re on a BMX pump track.
+As fun to ride as the best mountain bike trails in Sedona, Ridgeline often feels like you’re on a BMX pump track.

 Once you get a taste of sublime MTB on Dupont’s purpose-built, flowy and extremely exhilarating trails, no other downhill will be able to compare.